 Cons:

-• It’s hard for inexperienced individuals and agency owners to come up with the perfect pricing packages.
+- It’s hard for inexperienced individuals and agency owners to create the perfect pricing packages.

 How to Decide a Price Range for Your Social Media Management Services?